meetar/fjord.style/_posts/2023-10-02-the-prototype-trap.md

 <img class="gem" src="assets/the-prototype-trap/crystal9.png" />

 I made a WebGL demo with my 9-year-old called <a href="https://meetar.github.io/gem-collector/">The Gem Collector</a>!
-It was mostly an excuse to try some things, wrapped in a framing narrative that looks like a pixel-art video game.
+It was mostly an excuse to try some new techniques and learn some new libraries, wrapped in a framing narrative that looks like a pixel-art video game.
 It was fun to make, and is fun to use, but I can't recommend the stack without a long list of reservations.
 The major downside was that I accidentally recapitulated my career in prototyping.

 ---